kuro68k/Superplay/KBUS.md

 Packets are separated by a gap of 2 or more characters.

-The standard KBUS cable is a standard USB 2.0 cable.
+The standard KBUS cable is a USB 2.0 cable.
 The type of connector on either end (A, B or C, micro, mini etc.) is not specified, but the standard full size A to B cable is cheap, readily available and fairly robust.
 D- is used for TX, and D+ for RX, from the receiver's point of view.
-Obviously, devices must be reversed.
+Obviously, devices' TX/RX must be reversed.

+`Receiver TX ---> USB D- ---> Device RX`
+`Receiver RX <--- USB D+ <--- Device TX`

 Power supplied to KBUS devices is 4.5-5.25V at 250mA.
 This allows for both standard USB 5V ±5% and for diode ORing of multiple supplies.
-Some receivers can't supply 250mA so it may be necessary to provide an external power.
 Since signalling is at 3.3V it is expected that the supply voltage will be regulated down to that level anyway.

 ## Protocol